wiis22/bsv-edutask/README.md

 1. Make sure that Docker (e.g., DockerDesktop on Windows) is currently running.
 2. Navigate a console (with admin rights) to the root folder of the repository and run `docker-compose up`.

-This will setup a network with three separate containers, one for each component.
+This will set up a network with three separate containers, one for each component.
 You can then access the system via a browser at http://localhost:3000.
 You can specify the output port by changing the `PORT_FRONTEND` environment variable in the `.env` file.